 To sum up, response A, B and C represent refusal to communicate, judgmental communication, and observational/neutral communication respectively.
 If you want to make your partner not care or angry, response A or B can be a good choice.
 But to set up a good communication mechanism with your partner, remember that it’s always important to put aside judgment and make observational and neutral remarks that point out the core problem.

 What is your usual response when you are in conflict with your partner?
-Hope this post provides you some food to thought.
+Think about it.